Arham-ifran/sample-ar-ai-backend/README.md

 # AR-AI - BACKEND

-AR-AI is a web app that uses real-time face animation and advanced text-to-speech to create an immersive and human-like conversational AI experience.
+AR-AI is an example web application that includes a code snippet extracted from the stable application that uses real-time face animation and advanced text-to-speech to create an immersive and human-like conversational AI experience.

 ## Requirements